Ayuship1902/-12312209---COIT20261---2026T1-/week-02.md

 ping 10.10.1.102
 Observed:
 - I got replies successfully
 - RTT time was shown.

 ####  Ping to Wrong IP
   Observed:
-- t no replies
+- No replies
-- all packets were lost.
+- All packets were lost.

  #### Ping with Options
   Observed: